Vincent-the-gamer/modern-html2pdf/README.md

 These can be gracefully fixed using `modern-screenshot`.

-So this is why I created this repo.
+That's why I created this repo.

 ## Usage
 Get package from npm: